dalmo1991/superflexPy/doc/demo.rst

-During initialization, parameters (line 2) and initial state (line 3) are defined, together with the numerical approximator and the identifier (the identifier must be unique and cannot contain the character :code:`_`).
+During initialization, parameters (line 2) and initial state (line 3) are defined, together with the numerical approximator and the identifier (the identifier must be unique and cannot contain the character :code:`_`, see :ref:`identifier`).

-After initialization, the time step used to solve the differential equation and the inputs of the element must be defined.
+After initialization, the time step used to solve the differential equation and the inputs of the element must be specified.

 .. literalinclude:: demo_code.py
    :language: python